Robust Economic Model Predictive Control of Continuous-time Epidemic Processes: Model and Problem Statement

 \subsection{Control Architecture}

-The control architecture we study in this paper is given in Figure \ref{fig:sys_arch}.
 We control the spreading network of the $SEIV$ process by way of applying control actions to the spreading graph of the process.
 That is, our model assumes the existence of a set of control actions $\ActionSet,$ about which we assume that each action $\action$ fully determines the set of spreading parameters through a known map

 and the cost of applying action $\action$ is given by $\Cost(\action),$ where $\Cost$ is a known function.
-We assume that the actions applied to the network are updated on some predefined set of times, where the particular action applied is computed by the controller $u$ after observing the state of the system $X,$ where the computation performed (described more thoroughly in Section \ref{subsec:empc}) is done so as to minimize the economic cost realized by the controller, while still providing some stability guarantee.
+We study the case in which actions are applied to the network on some predefined set of times $\SamplingTimes \triangleq \{t \in \realnonnegative \, | \, t = \delt k, k \in \Zplus\}.$ The particular action applied is computed by the controller $u$ after observing the state of the system $X,$ where the computation performed is done so as to minimize the economic cost realized by the controller, while still providing some stability guarantee (see Section \ref{subsec:empc}).
+Thus, our controller functions as a sampled-data model predictive controller for the continuous-time $SEIV$ process.
+A diagram presenting this architecture is given in Figure \ref{fig:sys_arch}.

 Whenever the controller decides to change the applied action to $\action,$ the parameters of the process dynamics \eqref{eq:SEIV_diff} change to $\alpha_{i}(\action),$ $\beta_{ij}(\action),$ $\gamma_{ij}(\action),$ $\delta_{i}(\action),$ $\eta_i(\action),$ and $\xi_i(\action),$ respectively, where each value is assumed to be finite, is implicitly defined by $\Theta,$ and remains constant between update times.
 Note that in the remainder of the paper, we will think of the application of a control action as inducing a probability measure which propagates the process forward; for convenience, we notate this measure $\Theta(\action),$ as it should cause no confusion.